MBTA Commuter Rail: COVID-19 pandemic

 On January 23, 2021, reduced schedules based on the December 14 vote went into place, with no weekend service on seven lines.
 Service changes on April 5, 2021, increased midday service on most lines as part of a transition to a regional rail model.
 Weekend service on the seven lines resumed on July 3, 2021.
 Ridership dropped substantially during the COVID-19 pandemic, with daily boardings just 12,800 during the first quarter of 2021.
 Ridership rose to 47,100 average weekday boardings in the first quarter of 2022, and 85,000 (69% of 2018 ridership) in October 2022.
 Limited Foxboro service resumed in May 2022; full pilot service began that September.
 The service was made permanent effective October 2, 2023.
+Silver Hill station reopened on November 18, 2024.

 In April 2024, the MBTA extended the Keolis contract by one year to June 30, 2027, at which time a successor contract will take effect.
-Silver Hill station reopened on November 18, 2024.
-In December 2024, the MBTA indicated that the next contract may be split into separate contracts for train maintenance, infrastructure maintenance, operations, and dispatching.
+In December 2024, the MBTA indicated that the next contract might be split into separate contracts for train maintenance, infrastructure maintenance, operations, and dispatching.
+The MBTA announced three shortlisted firms, including a consortium of Keolis and Alstom, in December 2025.
+The agency issued a request for proposals at that time, with the intention of selecting the next operator by the end of 2026.

 The South Coast Rail project extended service to the South Coast cities of Taunton, Fall River, and New Bedford.
 A full planning process was held from 1990 until its suspension in 2002.
 Planning restarted in 2007, with environmental documentation completed in August 2013.
 Plans were modified into two phases in 2017 due to an increase in costs.
 Phase I construction to run diesel service as an extension of the Middleborough/Lakeville Line via the Middleboro Secondary took place from 2020 to 2024.
 Service began on March 24, 2025.